Julia-Tempering/Pigeons.jl/docs/src/output-plotting.md

 # to have axes labels matching variable names in Turing and Stan
 samples = Chains(sample_array(pt), variable_names(pt))

+# since the above line is frequently needed, Pigeons includes
+# an MCMCChains extension allowinging you to use the shorter form:
+samples = Chains(pt)

 # create the trace plots
 my_plot = StatsPlots.plot(samples)
 StatsPlots.savefig(my_plot, "posterior_densities_and_traces.html");